-The Money Advice Service offers free and independent advice on managing your money.
+Money Helper offers free and independent advice on managing your money.
 The website contains information on a range of topics including budgeting, saving, surviving on a low income, credit and debit cards and managing bank accounts.
 There are also interactive tools for budgeting.
-The Money Advice Service also provides free and confidential advice via its helpline.
-For further information, contact the helpline on 03005 005000, or see the MAS website.
+For further information, see the Money Helper website.

 Turn2us is a national charity that helps people in financial hardship gain access to welfare benefits, charitable grants and support services.

 Turn2us benefits calculator

 Turn2us have an on-line benefits calculator that can help people to find out what benefits they may be entitled to, the calculator is free, anonymous and easy to use.
 For further details about the benefits calculator including a check-list of the information needed to use it, see the Turn2us website.

 Turn2us also have a grants search tool.
 This is easy to use and all that is needed is a postcode, age and gender.
 The search engine will then bring up a full list of grants that you might be able to apply for.
 The search can be refined by selecting key words, such as occupation and medical conditions.
 For further information, see the Turn2us website.

 Individuals seeking help do not have to register with Turn2us in order to access information or use the on-line tools on their website.
 However, people who would like to make on-line enquiries to charitable funds using the Turn2us grants search will need to register for a Turn2us account.
 There is no charge for this service.
 For further information, see the Turn2us website.

 In some circumstances, people facing unexpected financial hardship may have to take out a loan.
 Options include:-

 - low cost loans from a credit union